domsinclair/CanineRescueTutorials/docs/introduction.md

 Finally we will go on to cover deployment.

-> Not all of this will be 100% Vue Designer centric, it is after all a full stack application but the intention is to demonstrate how view designer can become a useful addition to your tool stack when creating full stack apps.
+> Not all of this will be 100% Vue Designer centric, it is after all a full stack application but the intention is to demonstrate how Vue Designer can become a useful addition to your tool stack when creating full stack apps.